The Christopherus Curriculum: A Guide to the Seventh Grade

 Yet this sense of wonder must not be only the naïve and open-eyed sense of wonder that is so important for younger children.
 Such moments should exist for 7th graders, but, in general, wonder needs to be experienced as a growing sense for the richness, complexity and unending beauty of our world, including the works of man.

 This is the year when we travel to Africa, Asia and South and Central America in geography.
 Following on from main lessons devoted to exploring the land and cultures of such vastly differing parts of the world, we turn to a study of the Renaissance and into the Enlightenment.
 New frontiers in science, religion, art, exploration and human relationships emerged as human evolution turned the corner toward modern consciousness.

-In science the children focus on chemistry, electricity and magnetism, and human physiology.
+In science the children focus on chemistry, astronomy and human physiology.
 In English, the first lessons in bringing consciousness to writing as writing occur.
 This is an exciting year in mathematics as well, when algebra and geometric proofs are explored.
 Interesting math topics such as the Fibonacci series are studied.

 Here is a list of our Seventh Grade materials:

-Free Rough Guide to Seventh Grade: Click to read, print or download the free 23 page guide.
+Free Rough Guide to Seventh Grade: Click to read, print or download the free guide.

 7th Grade Checklist: Click here to print out a 7th grade checklist in PDF format.